Skip to main content

 Graduate Certificate in Public Health

 UTS Online’s Graduate Certificate in Public Health is designed for professionals who are passionate about public health and want to explore the social, cultural and ethical perspectives of health to drive better outcomes across all levels of society.
 Delivered 100% online and part-time, you will gain immediately applicable skills to make a greater impact in your current role and prepare for future health challenges.
 Tailor your studies with the option to progress into a Master of Public Health and choose to major in data analytics, sub-major in leadership, or select from a range of advanced electives to transform your career goals.
-UTS was rated above world standard for Excellence in Research in Australia for Public Health & Health Services (ERA, 2018).
+UTS was rated above world standard for Excellence in Research in Australia for Public Health and Health Services (ERA, 2018).
 Ranked 1st in Australia for universities under 50 years (QS Top 50 under 50 2023).

 Graduate Certificate 8 months 4 Units